bentomhall/nih-system/monsters/Creatures.md

 **Actions**

 **_Bite_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 10 (2d6 + 3) piercing damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.

-A **worg** is an evil predator that delights in hunting and devouring creatures weaker than itself.
-Cunning and malevolent, worgs roam across the remote wilderness or are raised by goblins and hobgoblins.
-Those creatures use worgs as mounts, but a worg will turn on its rider if it feels mistreated or malnourished.
-Worgs speak in their own language and Goblin, and a few learn to speak Common as well.